How can we know God answers prayer?

 So Abraham prayed unto God: and God healed Abimelech, and his wife, and his maidservants; and they bore children.
 (Genesis 20:17)

-Abraham surely was in great distress and remorse because (for a second time), he did not trust in Yahuwah’s [the LORD’s] protection.
+Abraham surely was in great distress and remorse because (for a second time), he did not trust in Yahuwah Elohim’s [the Hebrew name for the LORD God] protection.
 Now, as he stood before the king of Gerar, Abraham was reprimanded for his deception.
 Abraham was in a dilemma that most likely humbled him, and greatly frightened him.
 The king of Gerar could destroy Abraham for his deception.
 Abraham must have begun his prayer to Yahuwah with much anguish.

-Oh HalleluYah to Abba Father, for Yahuwah heard Abraham’s prayer, and gave Abraham his request!
+Oh HalleluYah to Abba (the Hebrew name for Daddy) Father, for Yahuwah heard Abraham’s prayer, and gave Abraham his request!
 Yahuwah healed the king and his family!
 Abraham’s prayer was answered!

 And Isaac prayed to Yahuwah [the LORD] for his wife, because she was barren.
-And the LORD granted his prayer, and Rebekah his wife conceived.
+And Yahuwah [the LORD] granted his prayer, and Rebekah his wife conceived.
 (Genesis 25:21)

 Isaac was, no doubt, in great distress and anxiety over the barrenness of his wife.
 Isaac knew his father Abraham’s history.
 Isaac must have known that he himself was to be in the genealogy of the promised ‘Seed’ (Messiah), to fulfill Yahuwah’s promises to Abraham.
 And yet Isaac could only ask, “Where are my children?”
 There were none!
 Not yet.